CtrlK

 Completeness

 The description clearly answers both 'what' (browse issues filtered by Arness labels, select one, route to appropriate pipeline skill, local-first dependency resolution) and 'when' (explicit trigger phrases plus a negative boundary 'Do NOT use this for creating new issues').
-The extensive trigger list and explicit exclusion clause make this highly complete.
+The extensive trigger list and explicit exclusion clause make the 'when' guidance very strong.

 3 / 3